 Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

-The main function of marketing analytics is to import the business metrics, such as ROI, and marketing attribution into the core of marketing game.
+The main function of marketing analytics is to import the business metrics, such as ROI, and marketing attribution into the core of the marketing game.

 In other words, the analytics job is to gathers data from across all marketing channels and to combine it with the consumer databases then and consolidates it into an insightful marketing view.
 From this analytical view (360° Knowledge Graph), marketers can extract real-time analytics and actionable insights that can provide the steering wheel for effective targeting and personalized marketing efforts.